janhvii19/Dacoid_digital/README.md

 # Quiz App

+## Explore Quiz App
+<a href="https://dacoid-digital-quiz-app.vercel.app"/>Explore quiz app</a>

 ## Project Overview

 The Quiz App is a web application designed to provide an interactive quiz experience.
-It fetches quiz data from an API and allows users to answer questions, track their scores, and view their progress in real-time.
-The app includes a timer, scoring system, streak tracking, and a dark mode toggle.
+It allows users to answer questions, track their scores, and view their progress in real-time.
+The app includes a timer, scoring system, and a dark mode toggle.
 It also features a fallback error page for any invalid routes (404 error).

 ### Key Features:
-- **Interactive Quiz**: Users can answer questions from a fetched quiz.
+- **Interactive Quiz**: Users can answer questions.
-- **Timer**: Countdown timer for each quiz session.
+- **Timer**: Countdown timer for each question.
-- **Scoring System**: Correct answers increase the score, and incorrect answers decrease it.
+- **Scoring System**: Correct answers increase the score.
-- **Streak Tracker**: Displays the longest streak of correct answers.
 - **Dark Mode**: Toggle dark and light themes.
 - **High Score**: Track high scores across sessions.
 - **404 Error Page**: Custom error page for invalid routes.